-- Create a general business training program curriculum that will include a minimum of eight of the following primary topics that will assist each participant with starting their business: - 1.
-Entrepreneurial Mindset and Feasibility Planning - 2.
+Each grantmaking entity will create a general business training program curriculum that will include a minimum of eight of the following primary topics that will assist each participant with starting their business:

+- 1. Entrepreneurial Mindset and Feasibility Planning - 2.
 Business Planning - 3.
 Business Communications, Technical Writing and Pitch Preparation - 4.
 Licensing and Permitting - 5.
 Market Analysis and Planning - 6.
 Financials and Projections - 7.
 Access to Capital and Financial Literacy - 8.
 Competition Analysis - 9.
 Financial Management and Accounting (Including Systems) - 10.
 Digital Marketing, Advertising, and Analytics - 11.
 Establishing Online Marketplaces and Payment Systems